 Want to read more?
-Check out the 4 Ugly Trust that Great Leaders Know About Good Ideas
+Check out the 4 Ugly Truths that Great Leaders Know About Good Ideas

 I try to be a catalyst for change and improvement.
 Some of my ideas are spot-on, many are works in progress, and, admittedly, others miss the mark.
 That’s the nature of brainstorming and trying things.
 I’m okay with that.
 My hope is that something I write or share will help you to become a better version of yourself.
 I know that’s what I’m trying to do as well.